-If you’re travelling throughout North-West of Italy, or if you’re a passenger in transfer to Milan Malpensa airport (28km far), you can’t miss a daily trip to Maggiore Lake.
-Despite its tricky name Maggiore (Italian translation for “the biggest”), is the second largest Italian lake.
+If you’re travelling throughout North-West of Italy, or if you are a passenger in transfer to Milan Malpensa airport (28km far), you can’t miss a day trip to Maggiore Lake.
+Despite its tricky name Maggiore (Italian translation for “the biggest”), this is the second largest Italian lake.
 The biggest is Garda Lake and it lays on the North-East area of the country.

 How to get there by car